noahbroyles/fast-youtube-dl/README.md

 # Hella Fast youtube-dl fork
 All the credit for making the hella fast version hella fast goes to mah homie [dirkf](https://github.com/dirkf)(so go like and subscribe over there ;).
 The poor guy's PR didn't get merged because of some licensing unpleasantries; I however have no qualms about that.
-This is MY fork, #mufukrs!
+I added his `n_descramble()` function in [`youtube_dl/extractor/youtube.py`](https://github.com/noahbroyles/fast-youtube-dl/blob/master/youtube_dl/extractor/youtube.py#L1399)

 youtube-dl - download videos from youtube.com or other video platforms